 Duo is a two-factor authentication tool that adds a second layer of protection to online accounts.
 Using this document, you can enroll and manage a device in Duo, learn how to go through an authentication prompt as well as use Duo while traveling.

 Duo is a two-factor authentication service that adds a second layer of protection to your online accounts.
 Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from logging in to your account - even if they know your password.

 With the number of stolen passwords and hacking attempts on the rise, it is important to ensure the safety and security of Rice data.
 By using two-factor authentication, we can ensure that critical university systems are only accessed by authorized users.

 Which services are protected using two-factor authentication?

 Rice University is using this technology to protect your VPN access to Rice systems.
-Once you are successfully enrolled in Duo, two-factor authentication will also be enabled to protect your MyNetID access.
-In the near future, we plan to add this protection to other applications that may contain sensitive information.
+Once you are successfully enrolled in Duo, two-factor authentication will also be enabled to protect your NetID access and Esther.

 Do I need any special equipment in order to enroll or use two-factor authentication?

 Rice University and Duo Security's two-factor system uses something most of us already have - a smartphone.
 A smartphone is the best choice since it provides the greatest level of security.
 It allows you to use the Duo Mobile app, letting you receive push notifications for easy, one-tap authentication, or choose to receive a phone call or text.